Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- Los Angeles is 4-2 against the spread, and 4-2 overall, on the road.
+- In away games, Los Angeles is 4-2 overall and 4-2 against the spread.

-- This year, in six road games, Los Angeles has hit the over twice.
+- This season, in six road games, Los Angeles has gone over the total twice.

 Powered by Data Skrive.